 • To potentially reduce or contain vehicle insurance costs

 • To potentially reduce or contain employer liability costs

 • To potentially reduce additional employee cover costs

 • To potentially improve productivity and efficiency.

-• Over 95% of accidents are caused by driver error
+• Over 95% of crashes are caused by driver error

-• The average driver has a 1 in 7 chance of a fatal or serious accident in any one year
+• The average driver has a 1 in 7 chance of a fatal or serious crash in any one year

 • This risk increases for company drivers by more than 60%… and for young drivers by as much as 50%

 • On average 9.5 people per day are killed by drivers